sabyapradhan/resources-1/grant-tag-access.md

 | Classic infrastructure*| View hardware details permission or view virtual server details permission |
 | Cloud Object Storage S3 on classic infrastructure | Storage manage permission |
 {: caption="Table 1.
 Required roles for adding and removing tags" caption-side="top"}
+{: summary="This is a simple data table.
+However, the asterisk indicates that you must read the qualifying note after this table."}

 *The taggable resources in classic infrastructure are Virtual Guest, Virtual Dedicated Host, Network Application Delivery Controller, Gateway Member, Subnet, VLAN, and VLAN Firewall (Dedicated).